 We will also learn SharePoint workflow basics, SharePoint workflow actions, stages, conditions, workflow initiation forms, site workflows etc.

-SharePoint Workflow is an automated business process which is easy to develop.
+SharePoint Workflow is an automated business process that is easy to develop.
 These workflows are preprogrammed mini-applications which is designed to save your time, money and also more efficiency to tasks that you can perform on a regular basis.

 SharePoint workflows required less developer knowledge, that means you don’t need any technical knowledge to create SharePoint Workflow.